metosin/sieppari/README.md

 # sieppari

-Small, fast, and complete interceptor library.
+Small, fast, and complete interceptor library with built-in support for common async libraries.

 > Noun
 > **Siepata (Intercept)**
 >
 >   sieppari, _someone or something that intercepts_

-**This library is still very much under development**

 ## What it does